sathomas/jsDataV.is/src/text/apndB/02-modelsviews.md

 ### Step 6: Refine the Main View

 Now we're starting to get somewhere, though the table contents could use some tweaking.
 After all, does the last digit in a run of 16.068001 km really matter?
 Since Nike+ determines the attributes of our Run model, it might seem like we have no control over the values passed to our template.
 Fortunately, that's not the case.
-If we look at the SummaryView's `render` method, we can see how the template gets its values.
+If we look at the SummaryRow’s `render` method, we can see how the template gets its values.

 ``` {.javascript .numberLines}
 render: function () {